 Maine Coon Grooming

-The Orange Maine Coon’s coat needs daily attention, and he/she must be brushed to make sure that the fur does not tangle.
+The coat for your orange maine coon cat needs daily attention, and he/she must be brushed to make sure that the fur does not tangle.
 They must be combed to smoothen the coat, and the grooming is easy to do if they are taught at a younger age that this is play.

 Also, regular baths are not a must.
 But if you need to, only use a cat specified shampoo.